Rhythm- Greg Ellis

 As composer and session musician for film and television, his drum-set and percussion beds can be heard in the major motion pictures The Matrix: Reloaded and The Matrix: Revolutions, Fight Club, Lara Croft: Tomb Raider, Dawn Of The Dead, Dukes of Hazzard, The Devil’s Rejects, Brave Story, 300, Watchmen, and Argo, among many others.

-A staunch advocate for the healing power of ‘organic’ rhythm and music, Ellis co-presented a seminar at the National Conference for the American Music Therapists Association in 2001 and was accepted to speak at the 2002 World Conference on Music Therapy in Oxford, England.
-He has facilitated drum circles and music therapy programs at schools and hospitals across America.
+A staunch advocate for the regenerative power of organic frequencies and tones, Ellis co-presented a seminar at the National Conference for the American Music Therapists Association in 2001 and was accepted to speak at the 2002 World Conference on Music Therapy in Oxford, England.
+He has facilitated drum circles, rhythm workshops and music therapy programs at schools and hospitals across America and the world.

-After working with A-List producers, Aparna ventured into New Media publishing.
+After initially working with A-List Hollywood producers, Ms. Bakhle ventured into New Media publishing.
 As Director of Acquisitions for the flagship title SHORT Cinema Journal as well as several other titles being published by the VC funded New Media start-up 2014 Publishing, she programmed original content for the first series of DVDs in a distribution deal with both PolyGram Films and Warner Home Video at the launch of the DVD player in 1997.

-As her desire to live and work more authentically grew, Aparna collaborated with Greg to develop the conceptual framework for RhythmPharm, a space where time is grown in the form of rhythm and then prescribed as 100% organic audio-pharmaceuticals intended to invigorate optimal functioning of one’s ‘inner pharmacy.’
+As her desire to live and work more authentically grew, Ms. Bakhle collaborated with Ellis to develop the conceptual framework for RhythmPharm, a space where time is compounded in the form of rhythm and prescribed as 100% organic audio-pharmaceuticals intended to invigorate optimal functioning of one’s ‘inner pharmacy.’

-Aparna wears many hats in her myriad roles at RhythmPharm.
-She is also Managing Editor of fabrik Magazine, an LA-centric quarterly print publication profiling contemporary art & design.
-As an independent researcher/writer/content strategist, she is dedicated to harnessing the power of media to cultivate greater empathy for those open to hearing.
+Ms. Bakhle wears many hats in her myriad roles at RhythmPharm.
+An independent researcher & tactical media strategist, she dedicates herself to harnessing the power of time-worn aesthetics and conscientious mass media to cultivate greater empathy for those open to hearing.

 Creative- Alex Gardos